RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 The encoder will be trained such that the representations are maximally informative about each other, and that $$s_y$$ can easily be predicted from $$s_x$$.
 We can make predictions on this representation to enable planning.

 A latent variable can be introduced to handle uncertainty.
 A latent variable is just an arbitrary random variable.
-It is source of randomness that is transformed to a useful distribution.
+It is the source of randomness that is transformed to a useful distribution.
 Here we want to map the latent variable to the large space of possible values $$s_y$$ can take.

 A latent-variable EBM (LVEBM) is represented as $$E_w(x, y, z)$$.